The Old Quindaro Museum

 Backstory and Context

-Through fundraising, the group was able to hire a lawyer, Grover Hankins from the Basil North Law Firm.
+The group was able to hire a lawyer, Grover Hankins from the Basil North Law Firm.
 Hankins sued Kansas City under the stance that they were being irrational and erratic by their decision to allow the “Special Use” permit, and that it was not right to the citizens of Quindaro.
 At the same time of this trial, The Concerned Citizens for Old Quindaro managed to get Quindaro named as a historical district.
 The group lost the trial in 1982 but it allowed for archaeological research in 1984 that found the beginnings of the first “Quindaro Township.”
 This allowed the Concerned Citizens for Quindaro to protect specific places like Quindaro Park, the cemetery, the ruins, and more places.

 The Concerned Citizens for Quindaro have played a large part in creating the Abandoned Cemetery Act and having a large part of the first Quindaro town listed as a historical district.
 They have also worked to restore the cemetery and prevent littering.
 The museum itself has an abundance of items that show the tales of enslaved persons who gained freedom in the 1800s in present-day Kansas City as well las the creation of a strong Black neighborhood with schools, businesses, and churches.
 Some of the items included in the museum are items related to the history of slavery.
 The National Park Service has credited the museum for its efforts in explaining the past of the Underground Railroad in the United States.
 It also provides a course known as Roots of Promise that helps explain the town’s past to youth.2